-(2) Notwithstanding the repeal by subsection (1) of this section, all regulations, instruments, instructions, licences, orders and decisions made under the repealed Statute, shall, in so far as they are consistent with this Act, remain valid and binding and shall be deemed to have been made under the Act.

-(3) Upon the coming into force of this Act, any reference to the repealed Statute in any enactment immediately before the commencement of this Act shall be construed as a reference to this Act.
+- 134. (1) The Financial Institutions Act is repealed. - (2) Notwithstanding the repeal by subsection (1) of this section all regulations, instruments, instructions, licences, orders and decisions made under the repealed Act, shall, in so far as they are consistent with this Act, remain valid and binding and shall be deemed to have been made under the Act. - (3) Upon the coming into force of this Act, any reference to the repealed Act in any enactment immediately before the commencement of this Act shall be construed as a reference to this Act.